Lochaiching/swarmdb/README.md

       $ /swarmdb/bin/main

+### To start swarmDB `IN THE BACKGROUND` with the default config, run this on the command line:

+      $ /swarmdb/bin/main &

 ### To start swarmDB with a modified config file located in a different location:

       $ /swarmdb/bin/main -config /path/to/swarmDB/config/file

+### To start swarmDB `IN THE BACKGROUND` with a modified config file located in a different location:

+      $ /swarmdb/bin/main -config /path/to/swarmDB/config/file &

 ### To see the `main` options:

       $ /swarmdb/bin/main -h